Northwestern Dry-Mesic Oak Woodland - FDw24

 - Maintain a stand as would selective windthrow by removal of windfall-prone initial-cohort trees in large gaps.

 Modern FDw24 woodlands are commonly affected by windthrow, either directly or as a consequence of trees weakened by disease or surface fire.
-Climate change has increased the frequency and intensity of straight-line damaging winds, thus windthrow is expected to continue as an important disturbance and silvicultural consideration.
+According to climate experts, climate change is expected to increase the frequency of storms in Minnesota, but current research shows this will likely translate to greater precipitation and not increases in frequency or intensity of wind events.
 Fire still affects this community to some extent because of the cultural history of burning within the Agassiz basin, but the frequency of surface fire is still considerably less than when these woodlands were integrated with open prairie.
 Commercial logging has had virtually no effect on the tree composition in that these woodlands are managed by coppicing aspen and commonly leaving residual bur oaks—which is not so different from the historic effect of fire.

 Silvicultural Strategy for re-initiating FDw24 woodlands as would severe surface fire